Holic75/KingmakerRebalance/README.md

 - Legendary proportions increases size by only one category and changes Natural Armor bonus to untyped (instead of enchancement),
 - Animal Growth properly increases size of animal companion,
 - Arcane Bond works with spontaneous spells,
-- Barbarian Increased Damage Reduction rage power works only during rage, same for Stalwart Defender.
+- Barbarian Increased Damage Reduction rage power works only during rage, same for Stalwart Defender,
+- All flying creatures are immune to difficult terrain and ground based buff effects.

 Mod also changes stats of some npcs